IERoboticsClub/.github/README.md

 ## Contributing

-IF you have an idea for a workshop and want to participate, send us an E-Mail [here](mailto:robotics.club@ie.edu)
+IF you have an idea for a workshop, project and or just want to joind the club, send us an E-Mail [here](mailto:robotics.club@ie.edu)

 ## Social Media